Tennessee Certified Arboreta

 Level 2 – 60 different species of trees labeled.
 A pamphlet or map (with TUFC logo) showing the locations of the trees must be available for self-guided tours.

 Level 3 – 90 different species of trees labeled.
 A pamphlet or map (with TUFC logo) showing the locations of the trees must be available for self- guided tours.
-Part-time Staff or volunteers must be available for special tours.
+Staff or volunteers must be available for tours.

 Level 4 – 120 different species of trees labeled.
 A pamphlet or map (with TUFC logo) showing the locations of trees must be available for self-guided tours.
-Full-time Staff or volunteers must be available for special tours.
+Staff or volunteers must be available for tours.
 The arboretum must distribute a newsletter with at least two issues a year to at least 120 subscribers.

 ARBORETUM PRE-INSPECTION CHECKLIST